 Mothers' experiences indicated that a large number of spouses attempted to be sensitive to physical or mental care and the provision of psychological motivations during pregnancy.
 This had given mothers more satisfaction than ever before and strengthened their motivation to have a better pregnancy.
 Many mothers reported that their husbands took great and full-time care of them during pregnancy.
 This tender care was very satisfying and enjoyable for women and they talk about these concerns very enthusiastically.

-"Ongoing and full-time support.
-Like a bell tied to your feet that accompanies you everywhere you go.
-Sometimes I tell him lots of women get pregnant and nothing happens to them or their babies.
+"Ongoing and full-time support is like a bell tied to your feet that accompanies you everywhere you go.
+Sometimes, I tell him lots of women get pregnant and nothing happens to them or their babies.
 I think that his sensitivities have made him take care of me a lot".
 (Participant N0.
 21)

 " Until the baby was physically developed, he couldn't believe there was a real pregnancy.
 But after that, his cooperation and understanding of my need for care increased."
 (Participant No. 22)

-Most spouses were very sensitive to the physical pressure on women when shopping or doing housework.
+Most spouses were very sensitive to the physical pressure on women when they did shopping or doing housework.

 "That day I wanted to move the pot.
 My husband said: 'Let Mahdieh do this, don't bend over".
 (Participant No. 14)

-Many spouses accompanied their wives in the nutrition of pregnant women, shopping, medical affairs, and even following up on medical results, and women were satisfied with this cooperation.
+Many spouses accompanied their wives in taking meals, shopping, medical appointments, and even getting her medical results, and women were satisfied with this cooperation.